-Optimize PDF Documents for Mobile Rendering in iOS
+Optimize PDF Documents for Mobile Rendering

 Rendering PDF documents is a complex task.
 PSPDFKit has to parse and traverse the entire render tree for every page and zoom operation.
 There are certain aspects that are supported within the PDF spec but that come at a great cost when being implemented.
 Mobile devices are limited when it comes to resources and processing power, so optimizing your PDF documents can be beneficial for both performance and battery.

 Unnecessarily large images take up precious memory, even when they’re not able to be displayed in their full resolution on the smaller screens available on phones and tablets.
 That’s why it’s always a good idea to downsample those images.

 Adobe Acrobat provides an easy way to do this:

 Go to File > Save as Other > Optimized PDF.